gecr07/portswigger/XSS.md

 The session might time out before you're able to hijack it.

+### Exploiting cross-site scripting to capture passwords

+> These days, many users have password managers that auto-fill their passwords.
+You can take advantage of this by creating a password input, reading out the auto-filled password, and sending it to your own domain.
+This technique avoids most of the problems associated with stealing cookies, and can even gain access to every other account where the victim has reused the same password.

+### Exploiting cross-site scripting to perform CSRF

+> Anything a legitimate user can do on a web site, you can probably do too with XSS.
+Depending on the site you're targeting, you might be able to make a victim send a message, accept a friend request, commit a backdoor to a source code repository, or transfer some Bitcoin.

 # XSS basado en DOM(DOM-based cross-site scripting)

 Donde la vulnerabilidad existe en el código del lado del cliente en lugar del código del lado del servidor.